-Elizabeth Franklin-Best, P.C. is a federal criminal defense firm.
+Elizabeth Franklin-Best, P.C., is a federal criminal defense law firm.
 We represent individuals and businesses against the full weight of the United States government — in federal investigations, indictments, trials, and appeals.
 Our work spans every stage of a federal case: the first signs of scrutiny, the charging decision, trial and sentencing, and the appeals and post-conviction proceedings that can follow a conviction.

 Federal criminal defense is its own discipline.
 It has its own rules, its own sentencing system, and deadlines that punish any misstep.
 That system rewards counsel who practice in it every day, and that is the practice we have chosen.
 Our core is white-collar and financial crime defense; our coverage spans the federal criminal code; and our defining strength is federal appeals and post-conviction relief.
+That focus has earned national recognition, including a Chambers USA 2026 ranking for Litigation: White-Collar Crime & Government Investigations and a Best Lawyers in America 2026 listing in Appellate Practice.

 About Elizabeth Franklin-Best, P.C.

 Elizabeth Franklin-Best, P.C., is a federal criminal defense firm based in Columbia, South Carolina.
 We represent clients in United States District Courts and Courts of Appeals across the country.
-Elizabeth Franklin-Best, our principal attorney, leads the firm’s federal trial, appellate, and post-conviction practice, supported by a team devoted entirely to federal criminal work.
+Elizabeth Franklin-Best, our principal attorney, leads the firm’s federal trial, appellate, and post-conviction practice, supported by a team devoted entirely to federal criminal defense.

 We built the firm around a single, overarching principle: when someone is charged with a federal criminal offense, they require an attorney who doesn’t divide their time and exclusively represents clients in federal criminal courts.
 As a federal criminal law firm, we keep our work narrow on purpose.
 We do not divide our attention between state matters and federal cases — federal criminal defense is the whole of what we do, and that focus shapes how we evaluate, prepare, and argue every matter.
 Our federal criminal defense hub maps the full range of that practice.